PayString/paystring-documentation/docs/payid-reference-overview.md

 ---
-id: payid-workflow
+id: payid-reference-overview
-title: PayID Workflow
+title: PayID Reference Implementation Overview
-sidebar_label: PayID Workflow
+sidebar_label: PayID Reference Implementation Overview
 ---

-For information about PayID, see the [overview](payid-overview).
-For a simple introduction, see [Getting Started](getting-started).
-For best security practices, see [Best Practices](payid-best-practices).
+Xpring provides a reference implementation of the PayID server.
+You can implement it as described here, you can make your preferred modifications, and you can create your own implementation from scratch.

 ## PayID server setup